vms3-demo-purpose/weather-program/README.md

 # Verifying that each container is running properly:

-To check if API is online and if JSON returned is unchanged, run:
+To check `weather-unit-test` is successful, run:

 `docker logs --follow weather-unit-test`